 One fairly standard procedure is to receive a deposit equal to half of the total rent initially with the lease.
-Simply mail the vacationer two copies of the lease signed by you with instructions to keep one for their records and sign and return the other with the initial deposit at their earliest convenience.
-(The lease usually stipulates within 5-7 days of their receipt of the lease from you.)
+Simply send the vacationer two copies of the lease signed by you with instructions to keep one for their records and sign and return the other with the initial deposit at their earliest convenience.
+(The lease usually stipulates the number of days after their receipt of the lease from you.)
 The balance of the rent is then due anywhere from one to three months prior to the tenant’s taking possession of the home.
 Especially if your home is on Martha’s Vineyard or Nantucket, we recommend collecting the rent balance at least 2 months prior to arrival.
 Any applicable fees or taxes should be collected in the final balance payment.
 Security deposits are usually due at least 30 days prior to arrival – just as long as the funds have cleared before they arrive.

 Another option is to request that the vacationer send you a $200-$300 booking deposit to reserve the dates.
 Once you receive the payment from them, you would mail them the 2 signed copies of the lease and request that they sign and return one with another payment for 50% of the rent.
 The balance, plus any applicable fees and taxes, would then be due within 1-3 months prior to their arrival.